 My favorite type of writing is historical writing- I actually got into history in middle school when a homework assignment was to write a fake newspaper article about the Battle of Gettysburg.
 I enjoyed the assignment so much, I still do that from time to time with historical events today!
 (And yes, I did get an A!)
 What I love about writing is that with the proper voice and diction, every event documented in this world is explained differently, a microcosm of society as a whole.
 My top writing skills are probably my prose and the ability to critique as a whole, and effectively convey an argument through writing.
 I look forward to developing my skills not only as a writer, but as a listener and counselor, and look forward to working with and helping others!

 I like literature and other writing that is informative and clear.
 I like that writing allows people to compose and express their thoughts and feelings as beautifully and clearly as their language will allow.
 I know how to write, which is a good start.
-I can writer clearly, communicating complex ideas simply and eloquently.
+I can write clearly, communicating complex ideas simply and eloquently.
 I am excited to help people gain a greater authority over their ability to express themselves to others.

 My favorite types of writing are personal statements and reflections.
 I enjoy helping students reflect on their lives and the experiences they have had thus far.
 Allowing someone to get to know you through your writing is a very powerful tool and the one-on-one sessions at the UWC is a great way to accomplish this.
 I love to read and fully enjoy being a consultant at the University Writing Center.
 Write on!

 This marks my 3rd year as an undergraduate UWC consultant and I've never enjoyed a job more!
-My favorite things to help writers with involve conceptualization (thesis development, brainstorming, pre-writing) and rhetorical analyses.
+My favorite things to help writers with involve conceptualization (thesis development, brainstorming, pre-writing) and rhetorical analysis.
 I love creative writing so much that I decided to make it my minor.
 I write creative non-fiction essays and short stories, and have come to realize all types of writing are capable of containing creative aspects.
-While working at the UWC, I've enjoyed exposing others to the personal and professional benefits possible through all types of writing!
+While working at the UWC, I've enjoyed exposing others to personal and professional benefits possible through all types of writing!